Coherently Coupled Carrier and Phonon Dynamics in Elemental Tellurium Probed by XUV Transient Absorption: Results

-While reproducing the change in absorption near the Fermi level, the model deviates from experiment due to an overestimate of the edge shift at high energies (above 42\,eV).
-This we attribute to a non-uniform electron-phonon coupling over a large photon energy range \cite{Zurch2017, Geneaux2021}.
-Although this approach provides precise quantities within the approximations, lack of detailed knowledge of complex band dynamics and strong spectral overlap of lattice and carrier features gives rise to significant uncertainty.
-Further the necessity to utilize a scaling factor in the rigid shift decomposition due to an unknown dependence of the shift on band dispersion and energy impedes successful interpretations with this decomposition method.
-We therefore analyze the complete TA spectra with another unbiased decomposition method and apply the previous methodology to validate the results.

-To further evaluate our observations of the edge shift, broadening, and carriers, a singular value decomposition (SVD) is utilized to decompose the distinct transient contributions with unique spectral and kinetic profiles.
-As noticeable in \Fig{\ref{figure:model}}, each contribution of shifting, broadening, and state filling/blocking has a unique derivative behavior in the spectral domain.
-The SVD approach enables isolation of the three basic contributions to the TA without presumptive modeling or restriction in the spectral and temporal domain.
+To evaluate our observations in the TA spectra, a singular value decomposition (SVD) is utilized to decompose the distinct transient contributions with unique spectral and kinetic profiles.
+To validate this approach, an analytical model is presented in the Appendix \ref{Appendix:decomp} where the TA can be decomposed into an energy shift of the absorption edge, inhomogeneous broadening, and state filling/blocking \cite{Zurch2017}.
+The SVD approach enables isolation of the basic contributions to the TA without presumptive modeling or restriction in the spectral and temporal domain.
 Further, it provides noise reduction and can isolate spectral contributions arising from strongly overlapping phonon and carrier signals of the spin-orbit doublet splitting.
-The SVD is implemented by adding the static absorption from \Fig{\ref{figure:TA_map}}(a) to the $\Delta$A at every time point, forcing the zero order basis vector to be the non-time-dependent ground state absorption.
+The SVD is implemented by adding the static absorption from \Fig{\ref{figure:TA_map}}(e) to the $\Delta$A at every time point, forcing the zero order basis vector to be the non-time-dependent ground state absorption.